Benakich/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Script 0 - fn that prints all the elements of a list_t list
+Script 0 - fn that prints all the elements of a list-t list